Nikki Archer-Waring: Joint Founder & Managing Director

 Graeme is the full time Marketing Director for Spirit of Remembrance.
 He is also an award winning photographer with his work being featured by major travel companies, Tourism Bureaux and UK print and digital media.
 He also acts as a specialist senior travel & tourism consultant for the prestigious Gerson Lehrman Consulting Group.

 Graeme as a National Serviceman followed in his brothers footsteps who saw service in Vietnam with RA Signals in the Australian Regular Army as a senior NCO.
 Graeme was conscripted and as a very young National Serviceman also served in South Vietnam (also in RA Signals (110 Sig Squadron) ) in Saigon, Nui Dat and Vung Tau.
 His passion and hobby (besides photography) is WW2 allied fighter aircraft - especially his second love - the beautiful Spitfire and its lesser loved - (but hugely appreciated) cousin the amazing 'Hurri' (Hurricane).
 He also is a huge fan of the WW2 Avro Lancaster and Bomber Command and can often be found at the RAF museum at Hendon in London gazing longingly at 'S for Sugar', the famous Australian crewed Lancaster from WW2 who flew an amazing 130 plus missions with 463 and 467 RAAF squadrons.

-Christopher is an integral part of Spirit of Remembrance.
-In 1997 Christopher established the "Remember Them!”
+Christopher was an integral part of the formation of Spirit of Remembrance in 2011.
+Back in 1997 Christopher established the "Remember Them!”
 Battlefield Tour programme which focused on the main battlefronts of both World Wars.
 Since then and until 2011, Christopher was responsible for an excellent series of battlefield tours for Poppy Travel, The Royal British Legion.
-As a senior member of our team Christopher is responsible for bringing a highly experienced and knowledgeable team of guides together and will work with them to create group and personal tours.
+As the most senior consultant for our team, Christopher's input is quite invaluable to ensure the smooth running and extensive knowledge base updates that all of our team must have.

 Matthew is a modern conflict archaeologist studying warfare during the Twentieth and Twenty-first century.
 His work explores both the human experience of conflict and the subterranean worlds of the Western Front during the First World War.
 He has conducted extensive archaeological and anthropological research in France and Belgium and has both a Masters degree and a PhD in the subject.
 Matthew is a member of the Durand Group and advises the BBC on its cross-platform coverage on the